 try to say: “This is exciting, let’s see what I can do about it.
 Let’s see what I can learn from it.“

 Do some sport, ride a bike, go running, listen to music and dance,…

 Regular physical exercise can also prepare a child’s body for the next time the stress comes.

 Do something relaxing

-Things to suggest to children when stressed out:
+There are many things you can suggest to your children when they are stressed out:

-- write a diary (This is a good way to learn how to process their feelings);
+- write a diary.
+This is a good way for them to learn how to process their feelings;

-- read (Reading a book you enjoy can clean up all the mess in the head;
+- read.
+Reading a book you enjoy can clean up all the mess in your head;

 - spend time with those who love and support you);